 And What about Content Management?

-Ever since WordPress 3.0 came out, it has been a viable and popular Content Management System (CMS) solution.
+WordPress has been a viable and popular Content Management System (CMS) solution for years now.
 A CMS is a tool enabling content managers at companies with the ability to edit the content on a web site using a WYSWYG editor – similar to what you would see in most desktop publishing apps like Word.

 With SEO Plug-ins, Optimization is a Snap!
 Right?